Source: Bust of William A. Graham

 This bust of William A Graham sits in the rotunda of the North Carolina Capitol.
-Graham, cut off at the shoulders, is clothed in a high-collared shirt along with a jacket and tie.
+Graham is portrayed realistically, clothed in the dress of his time in a high-collared shirt with a jacket and elegant tie.

 WILLIAM A GRAHAM / 1804 - 1875